Israel and Judah at War; Joab's Brother Slain

 The forces of Abner, commander of Ishbosheth's army and Joab, commander of David's forces, encounter each other at the pool of Gibeon.
 After sizing each other up, the two commanders agree to a contest pitting twelve men from each army against one another.
 A bloody struggle ensues, each man catching his foe about the neck and stabbing him.
 The remainder of the armies join in combat, and Abner's force is bested.
 As Joab observes the conflict from the left, Abner and his dejected followers flee at right.
-(2 Kings 2:12–17)
+(2 Samuel 2:12–17)

 Joab's Brother Slain

 Joab and his forces pursue Abner and his fleeing army.
 Asahel, Joab's fleet-footed brother, catches up to Abner and attempts to kill him.
 Twice Abner warns Asahel to retreat, wishing to avoid a personal feud.
 Asahel will not listen.
 Abner, his hand forced, turns about and runs Asahel through with a spear.
-(2 Kings 2:18–23)
+(2 Samuel 2:18–23)